projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 #### BGP network design considerations

 Contrary to popular opinion, BGP is actually a fairly simple protocol.
 For example, the BGP configuration on a {{site.prodname}} compute server is approximately sixty lines long, not counting comments.
 The perceived complexity is due to the things that you can *do* with BGP.
 Many uses of BGP involve complex policy rules, where the behavior of BGP can be modified to meet technical (or business, financial, political, etc.) requirements.
-A default {{site.prodname}} network does not venture into those areas, [See note 4](#note-4) and therefore is fairly straight forward.
+A default {{site.prodname}} network does not venture into those areas, ([note 4](#note-4)) and therefore is fairly straight forward.

 That said, there are a few design rules for BGP that need to be kept in mind when designing an IP fabric that will interconnect nodes in a {{site.prodname}} network.
 These BGP design requirements *can* be worked around, if necessary, but doing so takes the designer out of the standard BGP *envelope* and should only be done by an implementer who is *very* comfortable with advanced BGP design.